defold/doc/docs/en/manuals/project-settings.md

 : If set, use the specified splash image on startup when bundling.

 archive_location_prefix
-: Game content are be split up into archive data files that are be requested by the engine at boot.
+: When bundling for HTML5 game data is split up into one or more archive data files.
+When the engine starts the game, these archive files are read into memory.
 Use this setting to specify the location of the data, `archive` by default.

 archive_location_suffix
 : Suffix to be appended to the archive files.
 Useful to, for instance, force non-cached content from a CDN (`?version2` for example).